pandas accessors¤

 ).apply(list).explode()

-apply methods are not async
+normal pandas apply methods are not async aware.

 class APath(Method, method=anyio.Path, name="apath", types=INDEX | SERIES):